NeptuneMagicSauce/CatPi/README.md

 # TODO

-- close relay even on crash
-  needs crash handler
-  so then just port all features handle control-c: also close relay but on control-c: do not print stack trace, it's user-initiated SIGINT halt on nan and inf
+- halt on nan and inf

 - more debug settings:
   - load cell polling, refresh frequency : to test